PopovEvgeniy/sffextractshell/readme.txt

 License

-This program distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under GNU GENERAL PUBLIC LICENSE.

-Prepare for work
+Prepare

-You can download SFF EXTRACT here: http://network.mugenguild.com/winane/software/index.html Put the executable file of SFF EXTRACT to SFFEXTRACT SHELL directory before first start.
+You can download SFF EXTRACT here: http://network.mugenguild.com/winane/software/index.html Put the executable file of SFF EXTRACT to SFFEXTRACT SHELL directory before the first start.

 Contact

-You can send me a letter to tuzik87@inbox.ru
+You can send me a letter at tuzik87@inbox.ru.

 About program modification

-Source code included in source.zip archive.
+The code is included in the source.zip archive.
 It can be compiled under Lazarus 2.2.6 or higher.

 Change log

-1.0 - 2.5.4 - Old unstable builds.
+1.0 – 2.5.4 – Old unstable builds.
-2.5.5 - Program totally rewritten.
+2.5.5 – Program was totally rewritten.
-2.5.6 - Small changes.
+2.5.6 – Small changes.
-2.5.7 - Russian localization removed.
+2.5.7 – Russian localization is removed.
-2.5.8 - Small changes.
+2.5.8 – Small changes.
-2.5.9 - Small changes.
-Windows 9x support dropped.
+2.5.9 – Small changes.
+Windows 9x support has been dropped.
-2.6 - 2.6.3 - Small changes.
+2.6 – 2.6.3 – Small changes.
-2.6.4 - Small bug fixed.
+2.6.4 – Small bug fixed.
-2.6.5 - Small changes.
+2.6.5 – Small changes.
-2.6.5.1 - Documentation updated.
+2.6.5.1 – Documentation updated.
-2.6.6 - 2.6.9 - Small changes.
+2.6.6 – 2.6.9 – Small changes.
+2.6.6.1 – Documentation updated.